hume2011/Car-Advanced-Lane-Lines-Detection/writeup.md

 ### Discussion

-When it comes to shadows or inconsistent colors of the road, this implementation can not work well, then the performance was better after I retuned the color and grandient threshold.
+When it comes to shadows or inconsistent colors of the road, the result of this implementation could be unstable, then the performance was better after I retuned the color and grandient threshold, but there are few frame remain failed.

-Still, it is totally not working for challenge videos, I should add other techniques to my implementation.
+Also, it is totally not working for challenge videos, I should add other techniques to my implementation.